foospidy/sigsci-sounds/README.md

 You can edit and create themes!

 The theme file is JSON format.
-See the provided [configuration file] (https://github.com/foospidy/sigsci-sounds/blob/master/themes/star-trek-tos.conf) as an example.
+See one of the provided [configuration files](https://github.com/foospidy/sigsci-sounds/blob/master/themes/star-trek-tos.conf) as an example.

 To customize a theme you only need to edit the `"Tags": []` section of the file.
 This section is a JSON array where each entry requires two fields: name and sound.